hbctraining/Pseudobulk-for-scRNAseq/lessons/05_pseudobulk_DE_visualizations.md

 <img src="../img/pb_sig_vln_sc.png" height="500">
 </p>

-In the next lesson, we will continue with additional visualizations for the DESeq2 results while comparing and contrastijng with results from the `FindMarkers()` analysis.
+In the next lesson, we will continue with additional visualizations for the DESeq2 results while comparing and contrasting with results from the `FindMarkers()` analysis.

 ***